 If a pet lemur or other pet primate injures someone, public health officials often require the animal to be surrendered euthanized.
 Nearly always, the animal is the ultimate loser.

 Conclusion and resources

-For even more information about why lemurs should never be kept as pets, please read this article originally published in our 2019 annual magazine.
+For even more information about why lemurs should never be kept as pets, please read “Pet Lemurs: The Pet to Regret,” originally published in the DLC’s 2019 annual magazine.

 There are excellent documents from the American Zoological Association (AZA) and other organizations discussing the significant negative implications of keeping primates as pets, in terms of animal welfare and health as well as public health and safety.
 A link to the AZA document is posted below.
 We hope that it further explains the terrible consequences of keeping lemurs as pets.

 For these reasons and so many others, the Duke Lemur Center is absolutely against all trade in pet primates, and against the holding of any prosimian (lemur, loris, bushbaby, potto) as a pet.